Belize

 - Notable Figures

-- Notable figures include George Cadle Price, a key leader in Belize's independence, and Andy Palacio, a celebrated Garifuna musician.
+- Important figures include George Cadle Price, a leader in Belize's independence movement, and Andy Palacio, a renowned musician known for promoting Garifuna culture.

 - Cultural Innovations